This guide explains how to configure and connect Cloudaware MCP server to supported AI tools.

 To use MCP in your environment, ensure to have:

-A Cloudaware Export Project in Google BigQuery
+A Cloudaware Export Project in Google BigQuery (with

 An SObjects dataset configured for your CMDB metadata